-We have audited the financial statements of Castle Private Equity AG, which comprise the balance sheet as at 31 December 2018, statement of income and accumulated surplus/(deficit) and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements of Castle Private Equity AG, which comprise the balance sheet as at 31 December 2019, statement of income and accumulated surplus/(deficit) and notes for the year then ended, including a summary of significant accounting policies.

-In our opinion, the financial statements as at 31 December 2018 comply with Swiss law and the company's articles of incorporation.
+In our opinion, the financial statements as at 31 December 2019 (pages 64 to 74) comply with Swiss law and the company's articles of incorporation.